Tell me more ×

 As there would otherwise be a significant gap between the most recent employer and the current time, is it suitable and appropriate to list it in the "Experience" section alongside past paid employers, so long as the experience is not mis-construed?
 Would an employer find it misleading?
 Should it instead be relegated to a "hobbies" section later in the resume?
 How can it best be presented to be both truthful and flattering to the person submitting the resume?

-Thanks for editing the tags, Rarity :) I wanted to add more tags, but don't have enough rep yet to create new tags. – Jessica Brown Aug 10 '12 at 5:10
+• Thanks for editing the tags, Rarity :) I wanted to add more tags, but don't have enough rep yet to create new tags.
+Commented Aug 10, 2012 at 5:10

 If the volunteer work that you did for the open source project relates to the work you are applying for, by all means, include it.
 Just make sure you are crystal clear that it was a volunteer position.